NomicFoundation/truffle-flattener/README.md

 # Usage

-Just intall it with npm in your traffle project and run `traffle-flattener <solidity-files>`.
+Just intall it with npm in your truffle project and run `truffle-flattener <solidity-files>`.

 # Why not [Solidity Flattener](https://github.com/BlockCatIO/solidity-flattener)?